geekswagg/univention-corporate-server/doc/changelog/index.rst

 OpenLDAP
 ========

-* When checking for password expiry the OpenLDAP overlay module ``shdowbind`` looks at the LDAP attribute ``shadowMax``, which is stored at the accounts.
+* When checking for password expiry the :program:`OpenLDAP` overlay module ``shdowbind`` looks at the LDAP attribute ``shadowMax``, which is stored at the accounts.
 It treated a value of 0 specially as "no expiry check needed".
-We improved input value validation for that, because a value of 0 was consided invalid before.
+We improved input value validation for that, because a value of 0 was consider invalid before.
   This update changes that and it treats it just as a normal value.
-This change became necessary to make the handling of password expiry more consistent on the day of expiry between ``pam_unix``, OpenLDAP and Kerberos (:uv:bug:`58048`).
+This change became necessary to make the handling of password expiry more consistent on the day of expiry between ``pam_unix``, :program:`OpenLDAP` and :program:`Kerberos` (:uv:bug:`58048`).

-* The tool ``slapschema`` returned an exit status of zero if the last object checked was ok, even if it found problems with previous objects.
+* The tool ``slapschema`` returned an exit status of zero if the last object checked was OK, even if it found problems with previous objects.
 So it behaved a bit like the ``-c`` option was given.
 Now the tool stops on first error unless ``-c`` is given and returns a non-zero exit code in case a problem is detected on any of the objects checked (:uv:bug:`58120`).